United Arab Emirates

 United States (US) Foreign Account Tax Compliance Act (FATCA)

-The United States and the United Arab Emirates reached a Model 1B Intergovernmental Agreement (UAE-US Model 1 IGA) in substance as of 10 June 2014.
+The US and the UAE reached a Model 1B Intergovernmental Agreement (UAE-US Model 1 IGA) in substance as of 10 June 2014.

-On 17 June 2015, the United Arab Emirates formally signed the Model 1B IGA, which came into force on 19 February 2016, with the US Internal Revenue Services (IRS) regarding the exchange of information related to US individuals and certain type of US-owned entities with an effective date of 1 July 2014.
+On 17 June 2015, the UAE formally signed the Model 1B IGA, which came into force on 19 February 2016, with the US Internal Revenue Services (IRS) regarding the exchange of information related to US individuals and certain type of US-owned entities with an effective date of 1 July 2014.

 On 6 July 2015, the UAE government released guidance notes on the requirements of the IGA on the implementation of FATCA.
 The final guidelines expand upon the UAE-US Model 1 IGA, including the definitions, implementation of the due diligence procedures, and reporting obligations.

-The exchange of information is conducted on an annual basis, occurring in September of each year, between the United Arab Emirates competent authority and the US IRS.
+The exchange of information is conducted on an annual basis, occurring in September of each year, between the UAE competent authority and the US IRS.
 UAE reporting financial institutions need to submit their FATCA returns to their relevant financial regulator by 30 June of each year (unless otherwise informed).
 Filing of nil reports is required under the UAE-US Model 1 IGA.